Code Of Business Conduct

 In addition, employees should avoid situations in which there may be economic or other pressures on them to trade at a time that would be improper or create the appearance of impropriety, such as buying Company securities "on margin" (unless arrangements are made to cover any "margin calls" in cash), buying publicly-traded "puts," "calls" or other Company "derivative" securities with fixed exercise dates, or serving as a trustee or other fiduciary of trusts established for family members or others, unless the trust is precluded from investing in Company securities or a third party has sole investment discretion.
 Any questions regarding these restrictions or other aspects of the Company's Securities Trading Policy should be referred to the Chief Compliance Officer, or the Senior Vice President and Deputy General Counsel.

-* Please consult the Revlon intranet website by clicking on “Employees Services,” then “Policies,” to find the complete Confidentiality of Information and Securities Trading Policy.
+Please consult the Revlon intranet website by clicking on “Employees Services,” then “Policies,” to find the complete Confidentiality of Information and Securities Trading Policy or any other Policy referred to below.

 Q. – I OVERHEARD TWO MANAGERS TALKING IN AN OFFICE ABOUT A POTENTIAL BUSINESS ACQUISITION.
 IF IT GOES THROUGH, I THINK THIS MAY BE GOOD FOR THE COMPANY'S STOCK.
 CAN I BUY MORE SHARES OF THE COMPANY'S STOCK BASED ON THIS INFORMATION?
 CAN I USE THE INFORMATION?